Or search by topic

 I then moved onto 12.
 Because 10 worked 12 MUST work so I worked out the pattern which was: Y,G,Y,G,Y,(G)(G),Y,G,Y,G,Y.

-It's interesting to see the different ways of recording thinking - some of you using cubes and some of you using letters.
+It's interesting to see the different ways of recording thinking - some of you using cubes, some of you using letters and some of you using squared paper.

 If you have worked on this activity, then do send us your thoughts too.